 Rural California Broadcasting Corporation (the Station or Northern California Public Media) (the "Station"), a California public benefit corporation, was organized in January 1981 for the purpose of operating non-commercial educational telecommunications services for all or part of Sonoma, Marin, Napa, Solano, and Mendocino Counties.
 In subsequent years, the Station expanded into the bay area and all surrounding cities.
 In 1985, the Station obtained four Instructional Television Fixed Site (ITFS), now designated as EBS licenses.
 The Station began ITFS operations in 1996.
 In 1991, the Station obtained a license to operate a non-commercial radio station.
-In 2018, the Station obtained a license to operate an additional non-commercial television station.
+In 2018, the Station obtained a license to operate an additional non-commercial television station KCSM-TV which now operates as KPJK.
+In 2020, the Station obtained a license to operate an additional radio station.
 Support and revenues are primarily from public, private and government grants, and contracts.